vazmigue/networking-iberia/2-tgw-vpns/60-tgw-routing.md

 1. In the AWS Management Console choose **Services** then select **VPC**.

-1. From the menu on the left, Scroll down and select **Route Tables**.
+1. From the menu on the left, scroll down and select **Route Tables**.

 1. You will see the Route Tables listed in the main pane.
 Lets Start with **NP1-_stackname-Private** route table.
-Let take a look toward the bottom of the panel and click the Routes tab.
+Let take a look towards the bottom of the panel and click the Routes tab.
 Currently, there is just one route, the local VPC route.
 Since the only way out is going to be the Transit Gateway, lets make our life simple and point a default route to the Transit Gateway.
 Click the **Edit Routes** in the Routes tab.

 1. On the Edit routes page, click the **Add route** button and enter a default route by setting the destination to 0.0.0.0/0.
 In the Target drop-down, select **Transit Gateway** and pick your Transit Gateway created for this project.
 It should be the only one.
    ![Stack Complete](../images/vpc-defaultroute.png)